sradics/digital-garden/_notes/Team Genius.md

 To design these expanded completion-phase duties into the project from the very beginning. — location: [3926](kindle://book?action=open&asin=B00OG8AXKO&location=3926) ^ref-3570

 ---
+•      To assume, while still in the consolidation and maturation phase, many of the tasks heretofore — location: [3997](kindle://book?action=open&asin=B00OG8AXKO&location=3997) ^ref-6273

+---
+•      To design these expanded completion-phase duties into the project from the very beginning. — location: [4000](kindle://book?action=open&asin=B00OG8AXKO&location=4000) ^ref-61261

+---
 There is a no more depressed group of people than a successful team that returns on Monday morning to discover that instead of merely tying up some loose ends, they are now expected to take on a whole new phase of supplemental work. — location: [3934](kindle://book?action=open&asin=B00OG8AXKO&location=3934) ^ref-14472

 ---